Political socialization is the process by which people acquire a set of political attitudes and form opinions about social issues.

 C. minor parties - between 5% and 19% of vote for statewide office

 A. types of primaries

 B. open vs. closed primaries

-C. runoff primaries — In order to obtain a primary nomination in Texas, a candidate must receive a simple majority of the popular vote
+C. runoff primary - for a primary nomination in TX, candidate must receive majority of popular vote

 A. 1965 Voting Rights Act

 C. early voting 22 days before election, open to all voters

 A. old system